 Because heavy drinking often comes hand-in-hand with other dementia risk factors — including smoking, depression, and low education levels — cause and effect are difficult to tease apart.

 Recently, researchers from the Translational Health Economics Network in Paris, France, set out to investigate the relationship between alcohol use disorders and early-onset dementia (that which develops before the age of 65).
-Their results are published in The Lancet Public Health.
+Their results are published in

 The scientists drew information from the French National Hospital Discharge database, which holds data about hospital admissions — including information about the patients’ demographics, why they were admitted, and what types of treatment they received during their stay.